PragmaticCoding/PragmaticCoding.github.io/_posts/2024-10-08-css-transitions.md

 Notably, things that you *can* transition are `-fx-opacity`, `-fx-rotate`, `-fx-scale-x`, `-fx-scale-y`, `-fx-translate-x`, and `-fx-translate-y`.
 You can also transition anything defined by a single `<paint>`, which includes `-fx-fill`, `-fx-stroke`, and `-fx-text-fill`.

+### New Transitions in JFX 24

+Issue [#83332895](https://github.com/openjdk/jfx/pull/1522#top), included in JFX release 24 has support for the following `Node Properties`:

+* Insets
+* Background
+* BackgroundFill
+* BackgroundImage
+* BackgroundPosition
+* BackgroundSize
+* Border
+* BorderImage
+* BorderStroke
+* BorderWidths
+* CornerRadii
+* Stop
+* Paint and all of its subclasses
+* Margins (internal type)
+* BorderImageSlices (internal type)

+At the time of writing this article, JFX 24 is only available in "early access".

 ## Transitioning Multiple Attributes